Property Description: Everything You Need To Know

 A picture may be worth a thousand words, but it often can’t convey all the emotions, benefits, and features like words can.
 This property description is your chance to highlight the home’s selling points, especially if they’re easily represented in the listing photos.

 4. List Any Promotions

 If you’re trying to sell the home fast, consider a special promotion to motivate the buyer even more.
 After a descriptive and creative narrative of the home, a special promotion can be the final thing that excites the home buyer and provides the extra push to contact you.

-Now that your creative real estate listing has buyers swooning, tell them what to do next.
+Tell buyers what you want them to do next.
 The call to action should tell buyers how to contact you and can even create a sense of urgency that will have them acting fast.

 Direct them to get in touch with phrases like “Schedule a tour now.
 Call us at 555-5555” or “Don’t miss out on this house.
 Call us now at 555-5555.”